mtimoxenko/git-n-go/README.md

 For more usage options or detailed instructions, see the full usage guide or use `gitngo --help`.

-## New Feature: AI-Powered Commit Messages
+## AI-Powered Commit Messages

-`gitngo` now leverages AI to generate commit messages when you don't specify one.
+`gitngo`  leverages AI to generate commit messages when you don't specify one.
 If you run `gitngo` without a commit message, it'll call upon OpenAI's GPT model to craft a unique, contextually relevant message for your commit, blending efficiency with creativity.

 ## Usage